 Pocked with digital glitches and glitched subjectivities, Janey’s Arcadia restages the ongoing appropriations and flawed disavowals of colonization in Canada.
 As the burnt-in NFB logo foregrounds who owns the gaze, the running timecodes continuously jump, enacting Walter Benjamin’s notion of “now-time”—unarchived, effaced remembrances flashing up, interrupting and reorienting the present.
 Unsettling the Arcadian promise of a new pure home via images deemed too impure for broadcast, Janey’s Arcadia squalls across time, flashing pornographic signs that the colonial catastrophe continues with each brutal scrubbing of Indigenous knowledges and settler responsibility.

-Janey’s Arcadia has screened at International Film Festival Rotterdam (IFFR), Vancouver Art Gallery (Mash Up: The Birth of Modern Culture), Cinemathèque Québécoise, Artists’ Television Access (San Francisco), Dunlop Art Gallery (Regina), Gallery Gachet (Vancouver), Beit Zatoun (Toronto), University of Montreal, Pratt Institute (NYC), and Temple University (Philadelphia).
+Janey’s Arcadia has screened at International Film Festival Rotterdam (IFFR), Vancouver Art Gallery (Mash Up: The Birth of Modern Culture), Cinemathèque Québécoise, Artists’ Television Access (San Francisco), Dunlop Art Gallery (Regina), Gallery Gachet (Vancouver), Pleasure Dome (Toronto), Beit Zatoun (Toronto), University of Montreal, Pratt Institute (NYC), and Temple University (Philadelphia).